Eleftheria terrae: Discovery

 As of 2015, an estimated 99% of bacterial species are uncultured and require advanced means, such as the iChip, to be isolated.
 E. terrae is one such bacterium affectionately named by scientists "microbial dark matter" cultivated by emerging scientific methods.
 A team from Novobiotic Pharmaceuticals led by L. Ling discovered Eleftheria terrae in the fall of 2014 in a field in Maine using a technique developed at Northeastern University called the iChip or isolation chip technique.
 The iChip is a small plastic block that contains 192 holes going through it.
 The holes are filled with a culture medium that are then inoculated with soil diluted to deposit only one bacterium in each hole.
 After depositing the bacterium in the holes the iChip is covered on both sides by a semipermeable membrane and put into a box of the original soil.
 The permeable membranes allow nutrients and growth factors from the soil to diffuse in and allow growth of only one species.
 Ling et al. screened approximately 10,000 iChip growth isolates for prospective antimicrobial activity, and E. terrae seemed to be hopeful.
 This technology has potential for discovering even more antibiotics by allowing labs to grow previously "unculturable" microorganisms.

 General characteristics

-E. terrae is a Gram-negative bacterium which produces an antibiotic teixobactin.
+E. terrae is a Gram-negative bacterium which produces several novel antibiotics including teixobactin and clovibactin.
 E. terrae grows and produces antibacterial activity under many different growth conditions, but optimally in R4 fermentation broth.
 R4 fermentation broth consists of 10g glucose, 1g yeast extract, 0.1g casamino acids, 3g proline, 10g MgCl2·6H2O, 4g CaCl2·2H2O, 0.2g K2SO4, 5.6g TES free acid per liter of deionized H2O at pH 7.

 E. terrae's metabolism and ecology have not yet been extensively documented.